NotTobi/soundcloud-dl/README.md

 If you're on soundcloud.com, there should be an icon of this extension next to the addressbar.
 Click on it to get to the configuration section.

-Once there you can configure, if you want to download the higher quality audio versions or not (only applies to GO+ users).

 ## Missing features

 - Download playlists/albums/favorites